dashohoxha/killercoda-scenarios/linux-cli/lesson9/step1.md

    - Undo: `^ESC`{{execute ctrl-seq}} and `u`{{execute no-newline}}
    - Open a new line above the current one: `O`{{execute no-newline}}
    - Undo: `^ESC`{{execute ctrl-seq}} and `u`{{execute no-newline}}

-5. Deleting text.

-6. Cut, copy and paste.

-7. Search and replace.